raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

-#### The point is that for stable IaaS workloads infrastructure cost is not a primary driver for deciding where to locate. ####
+#### The point is that for stable IaaS workloads infrastructure cost should not be the primary driver for deciding where to locate. ####

-The value of public cloud can be challenging to articulate, especially when a client is primarily concerned with cost.
-Assigning a monetary value to advantages such as increased speed, accessibility of complex services, regional or global presence, and a host of other benefits aligns with business values but can sometimes sound like wishful thinking.
+For some clients there are reasons beside cost that drive the decision to stay on-premises, for others just looking at infrastucture cost may be an indicator that the journey to cloud may fall short of expectations.